Taxxx/javaee-6-demos/simple-http-servlet/README.md

 	@WebServlet(urlPatterns = {"/SimpleHttpServlet"})

-The `urlPatterns` attribute of the annotation allows us to configure the URL where the servlet will reply to client requests.
+The `urlPatterns` annotation attribute allows us to configure the URL where the servlet will reply to client requests.

 # Run